apache/cloudstack-documentation/source/plugins/nsx-plugin.rst

 For an NSX-based zone, the administrator will have to create atleast 2 physical networks, one for Public and Guest networks with **NSX** isolation method and one for Management (and / or storage networks), which uses VLAN isolation method.

-Physical network for Public and Guest traffic:
+**Physical network for Public and Guest traffic:**
    Isolation method: NSX
    VLAN ID must be empty
    vSwitch type: distributed virtual switch (dvSwitch) vSwitch name: name of the dvSwitch to handle NSX traffic

-Phsyical network for Management traffic:
+**Phsyical network for Management traffic:**
    Isolation method: VLAN
    VLAN ID: ID for Management traffic vSwitch type: distributed virtual switch (dvSwitch) vSwitch name: name of the dvSwitch to handle Management traffic.

 An example of physical networks setup:

+.. |nsx-phy-networks.png| image:: /_static/images/nsx-phy-networks.png
-.. |Physical Networks with NSX | image:: /_static/images/nsx-phy-networks.png
+   :alt: Physical Networks with NSX

 The next stage of zone creation would be to link the NSX controller to the CloudStack.

-.. |NSX Provider details| image:: /_static/images/nsx-provider.png
+.. |nsx-provider.png| image:: /_static/images/nsx-provider.png
+   :alt: NSX Provider details

 The administrator then needs to setup the IP ranges for Public and NSX Public traffic.
    - Public Traffic: IP range for non-NSX public traffic used by system VMs
    - NSX Public Traffic: IP range to use for Public IP Addresses on NSX-based VPCs or Isolated Networks.

-.. |NSX Provider details| image:: /_static/images/nsx-public-traffic.png
+.. |nsx-public-traffic.png| image:: /_static/images/nsx-public-traffic.png
+   :alt: NSX Traffic

 The subsequent steps of zone creation remain unchanged and once the zone is successfully created and enabled, the system VMs come up with IPs from the Public IP Range (not the NSX public IP range).